djalbat/easy-file-system/README.md

 ### Handling moving files and directories

 When file and directory entries are moved, the requisite handlers are invoked with two arguments, namely an array of path maps and a `done` callback method.
 You *must* call the `done()` method when you are done.
 Each element of the array of path maps is a mutable plain old JavaScript object with `sourceEntryPath`, `targetEntryPath` and `entryDirectory` properties.
-The `directory` property is set to `true` if the entry is a directory.
+The `entryDirectory` property is set to `true` if the entry is a directory.
 If you want the entry to be moved, leave the object as-is.
-If you want the entry to be left in place, change the target path to the source path.
+If you want the entry to be left in place, change the source path to `null`.
 If you want the entry to be removed, change the target path to `null`.
 Simply leaving the array of path maps alone with therefore move the entries as expected.

 ### Handling removing files and directories

 This is entirely analogous to moving files and directories.
-In particular, the use of path maps and callback methods is identical.
+In particular, the use of path maps and callback methods is essentially identical.

 ## Styles